 There is no automatic right to time off for religious obligations, but the University will try to make reasonable adjustments wherever it can.
 It is your responsibility to contact your course leader as soon as possible if there is a conflict.
-The University's Senior Faith Adviser can help and advise.
+The University's Faith & Spirituality Senior Advisor can help and advise.

 The University has had a long-standing commitment to respond appropriately to the needs presented by its different faith communities.
 We have a policy that allows a student, whose scheduled examination timetable conflicts with the requirements of their religious belief, to follow the mitigating circumstances procedures and submit a request to defer their examination to the next available opportunity.